tonytvo/blog-generator/content/blog/software-design-x-ray/index.md

 - **Pay Off Your Technical Debt**
   - Refactoring code that’s under heavy development, perhaps even shared between multiple teams, adds another dimension to the problem.
-  - Follow the Principle of Proximity
+  - **Follow the Principle of Proximity**
     - Proximity focuses on How well organized your code is with respect to Readability and change
     - Proximity implies that **functions that are changed together are moved closer together**.
 Proximity is a design principle
     - Proximity principle is a refactoring technique that uses feedback from how our code evolves :
-By ordering our functions and methods according to our change patterns We communicate information that isn’t expressible in programming-language syntax Automate Proximity Recommendations
-A proximity refactoring serves as a mental note that the two functions belong together.
-Refactor Congested Code with the Splinter Pattern Splinter pattern provides a structured way to break up hotspots into Manageable pieces that can be divided among several developers to work on Parallel Development Is at Conflict with Refactoring Our refactoring goal conflicts with the short-term evolution of the overall system Most organizations just cannot afford to pause ongoing work so that we can refactor in a safe, development-free vacuum The splinter pattern resolves this dilemma by recognizing that refactoring a hotspot is an iterative process In a splinter refactoring you
-Won’t even improve the code quality as such
-BUT rather transform the code to a structure where multiple people can work together in parallel toward the overall refactoring goal.
-Split a Hotspot File Along Its Responsibilities
-The intent of the splinter pattern is to break a hotspot into smaller parts along its responsibilities while maintaining the original API for a transient period.
-Keep the original method signatures and replace the method bodies with a simple delegation to the extracted modules.
-Steps behind an iterative splinter refactoring :
-Ensure your tests cover the splinter candidate : have an adequate test suite Identify the behaviors inside your hotspot :  look at the names of the methods inside the hotspot / identify code that forms groups of behaviors
-Refactor for proximity : form groups of functions with related behavior inside the larger file, based on the behaviors you identified earlier
-Extract a new module for the behavior with the most development activity : use X-Ray Delegate to the new module.
-Replace the body of the original methods with delegations to your new module Perform the necessary regression tests to ensure you haven’t altered the behavior of the system Select the next behavior to refactor and start over at step 4 Consequences of Splinters
-The hotspot now acts as a facade that maintains the original API The Curse of a Successful System
-Much code decay isn’t due to incompetence but rather is owed to the success of an evolving product.
-The Principles of Code Age
-Stabilize Code by Age :
-Organize our code by its age
-Turn stable packages into libraries
-Move and refactor code we fail to stabilize
-Related advantages
-Promotes long-term memory models of code : Stable packages serve as chunks that remain valid over time, which means our expectations of a piece of code won’t be broken
-Lessens cognitive load since there’s less active code : The more code you manage to stabilize, the less knowledge you need to keep in your head
-Prioritizes test suites to shorten lead times : Identify which parts of the software you can safely skip test runs 3 generations of code
-Dan North claims that we want our code to be either : very recent
-Or old
-The kind of code that’s hard to understand lies in between these two extremes Ebbinghaus forgetting curve
-To retain the information we need to repeat it, and with each repetition we’re able to improve our performance by remembering more.
-Each time we revisit mid-aged code we need to relearn its inner workings, which comes at a cost of both time and effort.
-Part II - Work with Large Codebases and Organizations Work at an architectural level to gain insights into the system as a whole.
+      - By ordering our functions and methods according to our change patterns
+      - **We communicate information that isn’t expressible in programming-language syntax**
+  - **Automate Proximity Recommendations**
+    - A proximity refactoring serves as a mental note that the two functions belong together.

+- **Refactor Congested Code with the Splinter Pattern**
+  - Splinter pattern provides a structured way to break up hotspots into manageable pieces that can be divided among several developers to work on

+- **Parallel Development Is at Conflict with Refactoring**
+  - Our refactoring goal conflicts with the short-term evolution of the overall system
+    - Most organizations just cannot afford to pause ongoing work so that we can refactor in a safe, development-free vacuum
+  - The splinter pattern resolves this dilemma by recognizing that refactoring a hotspot is an iterative process
+    - In a splinter refactoring you
+      - Won’t even improve the code quality as such
+      - BUT rather **transform the code to a structure where multiple people can work together in parallel toward the overall refactoring goal.**

+- **Split a Hotspot File Along Its Responsibilities**

+> The intent of the splinter pattern is to break a hotspot into smaller parts along its responsibilities while maintaining the original API for a transient period.

+  - Keep the original method signatures and replace the method bodies with a simple delegation to the extracted modules.
+  - Steps behind an iterative splinter refactoring :
+    - *Ensure your tests cover the splinter candidate:* have an adequate test suite
+    - *Identify the behaviors inside your hotspot:*  look at the names of the methods inside the hotspot / identify code that forms groups of behaviors
+    - *Refactor for proximity:* form groups of functions with related behavior inside the larger file, based on the behaviors you identified earlier
+    - *Extract a new module* for the behavior with the most development activity : use X-Ray
+    - *Delegate to the new module.* Replace the body of the original methods with delegations to your new module
+    - *Perform the necessary regression tests to ensure you haven’t altered the behavior of the system*
+    - *Select the next behavior to refactor and start over at step 4*

+- **Consequences of Splinters**
+  - The hotspot now acts as a facade that maintains the original API

+- **The Curse of a Successful System**

+> *Much code decay isn’t due to incompetence but rather is owed to the success of an evolving product.*

+- **The Principles of Code Age**
+  - Stabilize Code by Age :
+    - Organize our code by its age
+    - Turn stable packages into libraries
+    - Move and refactor code we fail to stabilize

+  - **Related advantages**
+    - *Promotes long-term memory models of code:* Stable packages serve as chunks that remain valid over time, which means our expectations of a piece of code won’t be broken
+    - *Lessens cognitive load since there’s less active code:* The more code you manage to stabilize, the less knowledge you need to keep in your head
+    - *Prioritizes test suites to shorten lead times:* Identify which parts of the software you can safely skip test runs

+  - **3 generations of code**
+    - Dan North claims that we want our code to be either :
+      - very recent
+      - Or old
+      - The kind of code that’s hard to understand lies in between these two extremes

+  - **Ebbinghaus forgetting curve**
+    - To retain the information we need to repeat it, and with each repetition we’re able to improve our performance by remembering more.
+    - Each time we revisit mid-aged code we need to relearn its inner workings, which comes at a cost of both time and effort.

+# Work with Large Codebases and Organizations

+Work at an architectural level to gain insights into the system as a whole.
 Spot Your System’s Tipping Point
 Use social code analysis to make sense of large-scale systems by